Healing Naturally: Lavender Oil for Scars, Sunburn, and Burns

-*Note: The reason why I suggest placing the glass jar of coconut oil in the hot water (in your saucepan) instead of melting the oil in the pan directly is so that you won’t get any contaminants from your pan into the oil mixture.
+Note: The reason why I suggest placing the glass jar of coconut oil in hot water instead of melting the oil in the pan directly is so that you won’t get any contaminants from your pan into the oil mixture.
 This will also allow the oil to melt more gently since it won’t be exposed to any extreme temperatures.

 Another great thing about this recipe is that coconut oil also has healing properties for healthy skin and is said to help with stretch marks as well.
 So, feel free to try this on your scars daily and see if they begin to fade.
 Be sure to let us know if it worked for you!